pulumi/foundational-training/module-01-intro-to-pulumi-aws/slides.md

 -   **Pulumi IaC:** Infrastructure as code, any language, any cloud, open source
 -   **Pulumi PaC:** Author compliance and security controls in NodeJS or Python, works against any Pulumi program, open source
--   **Pulumi ESC (environments, secrets, config):** Compose environments of static config, static and dynamic secrets, pass to Pulumi programs or CLI commands
+-   **Pulumi ESC:** Compose environments of static config, static and dynamic secrets, pass to Pulumi programs or CLI commands
 -   **Pulumi Cloud:** Pulumi's managed SaaS product

 ---